 Table CC-4 Building Design Addressing Streets Supporting Streets 1.
-Building Orienta 1.
-Building Orientation Front Façade Buildings shall have one designated front façade and two designated side façades.
+Building Orienta ntion Front Façade Buildings shall have one designated front façade and two designated side façades.
 If one of the streets or connections bounding a parcel is an Addressing Street, the front façade of the building shall face the Addressing Street.
 If two of the streets or connections bounding a parcel are Addressing Streets, the front façade of the building may face either Addressing Street, except when one of the Addressing Streets is Day Road.
 In that case, the front façade must face Day Road.
 If none of the bounding streets or connections is an Addressing Street, the front façade of the building shall face a Supporting Street.
-See Figure CC-5. • façade of the proposed building faces Add Streets bounding the subject site. ressing Street SW Day Road and there are Length of Front Façade A minimum of 100 feet of the Primary Frontage shall be occupied by a building.
-The maximum Primary Frontage occupied by a building shall be limited only by required side yard setbacks.
-Response: The building frontage faces Addressing Street SW Day Road and is roughly 180 feet long, which is in excess of the minimum standard of 100 feet.
-Articulation of Front Façade Applies to a Front Façade longer than 175 feet that has more than 5,250 square feet of street-facing façade area: At least 10% of the street-facing façade of a building facing an Addressing Street must be divided into façade planes that are offset by at least 2 feet from the rest of the façade.
-Façade area used to meet this standard may be recessed behind, or project out from, the primary façade plane.
+See Figure CC-5. façade of the proposed building faces Add g Streets bounding the subject site. ressing Street SW Day Road and there are Length of Front Façade A minimum of 100 feet of the Primary Frontage shall be occupied by a building.
+The maximum Primary Frontage occupied by a building shall be limited only by required side yard setbacks. ling frontage faces Addressing Street SW Da f the minimum standard of 100 feet. ay Road and is roughly 180 feet long, Articulation of Front Façade Applies to a Front Façade longer than 175 feet that has more than 5,250 square feet of street-facing façade area: At least 10% of the street-facing façade of a building facing an Addressing Street must be divided into façade planes that are offset by at least 2 feet from the rest of the façade.
+Façade area used to meet this standard may be recessed behind, or project out from, the primary façade plane. of street-facing area building, which is o façade of the proposed building is approxi (180 feet long x 38.75 feet in height).
+The of ffset (projects outward) from the front build street facing façade area, which is roughly s standard. fice endcap at the northwest corner of the ding plane by 5 feet, is roughly 40 feet 2.
+Primary Building g Entrance General The following Development Standards are adjustable: • Required Canopy: 10% • Transparency: 20%